MHT: THE NEW TERM FOR HRT

 The risks of MHT

 Breast cancer is the most common cancer in Australian women, and 1 in 7 will develop it during their lifetime.
-The additional risk from taking MHT is small and appears to be mostly associated with the progestogen component of MHT.

 For combined MHT, there is a small increased risk of breast cancer, which increases the longer you use MHT.
 This risk decreases again after stopping MHT, however, it stays elevated for at least 10 years after ceasing.
-The risk might be lower with different types of progestogen, however, more research is required to be certain about this.
+The risk might be lower with different types of progesterone however, more research is required to be certain about this.

 Continuous combined MHT decreases the risk of endometrial cancer (cancer of the womb), however, the risk may be slightly increased with sequential combined MHT.
 Oestrogen-only MHT should not be used in women who still have a uterus.

-There appears to be a very small increase in the risk of ovarian cancer in women using either combined or oestrogen-only MHT, however the risk of ovarian cancer in women less than 60 years’ old remains very low.
+There appears to be a very small increase in the risk of ovarian cancer in women using either combined or oestrogen-only MHT, however, the risk of ovarian cancer in women less than 60 years old remains very low.

 For women who start MHT before the age of 60, there is a very small increase in the risk of stroke when taking combined MHT that includes an oral oestrogen.
 For women taking combined MHT with a transdermal oestrogen, there is probably no increase in the risk of stroke.
-This includes both combined and oestrogen-only MHT.
-For women who do have underlying risk factors, MHT may still be appropriate, however, a transdermal oestrogen such as a gel or patch is preferable.

 MHT that includes transdermal oestrogen (i.e. via gel or patch) does not increase the risk of venous thromboembolism (VTE - or blood clots).
 For this reason, women with risk factors for VTE are generally advised to use a transdermal preparation.